homsar/homsar.github.io/_posts/2025-08-10-murderbot.md

 [^1]: I'll use this name for the title character,
       since unlike some of the characters in the books, it never gives the reader permission to use the name it chose for itself.

+## Changelog

+- 2025-08-10 0130 Original version
+- 2025-08-10 1330 Added discussion of Sanctuary Moon,
+  and an extra paragraph of conclusion

 [alex]: https://en.wikipedia.org/wiki/Alexander_Skarsgård
 [batou]: https://en.wikipedia.org/wiki/Batou